Decrease Inflammation for Sustainable Weight Loss

 What mode our nervous system is in:

-All of our hormones and toxins must get metabolized through the liver .
-And all of our food that we consume is broken down and then carried via the portal vein from our GI tract (small intestine) to this very same organ –the LIVER to get filtered.
+All of our hormones and toxins must get metabolized through the liver.
+And all of the food that we consume is broken down and then carried via the portal vein from our GI tract (small intestine) to this very same organ –the LIVER to get filtered.

 Our liver transforms and metabolizes all of our nutrients (vitamins and minerals, carbs and fats, into energy, storage or usable forms (energy!)

 This is why “cleansing” and “detoxification” are so popular, and many people report weight loss during and after cleanse.
-Anytime we decrease the load on our liver, we are “cleaning up” our act and lightening up indeed.
-More on this next month.
-Stay tuned.
+Anytime we do an anti-inflammatory diet, decrease the load on our liver, and our other organs of elimination we are “cleaning up” our act and lightening up indeed.